-The total number of exposures performed is the combination of two parameters: NOFF (number of offsets read in the list, see below) and NEXPO (number of exposures per offset).
+The total number of exposures performed is the combination of two parameters: NOFF (number of offsets specified in the list, see below) and NEXPO (number of exposures per offset).
 The instrument takes NEXPO exposures at a given offset position, then offsets the telescope to a new position.
 In total, NOFF x NEXPO exposures are taken by the template.
 It is normally recommended to use NEXPO=1 and always do a small offset between subsequent exposures.
+For very bright targets, needing short integration times not to saturate, it is usual to specify NEXPO>1 to increase SNR.